tyanyuy3125/Erics-MagicaVoxel-Shaders/README.md

-# Eric's MagicaVoxel Shaders Collection
+# Eric's MagicaVoxel Shaders
-Shaders for MagicaVoxel including Terrain Generator, Flood System etc.
+Shaders for MagicaVoxel including Terrain Generator, Advanced Flood System etc.

-## 0x0 Project Info
+## Project Info
-* Current version: `0.0.4.5`
+* Current version: `0.0.5.0`
 * Tested with MagicaVoxel 0.99.1 for Windows
 * Released under MIT License
-* Language: `C\C++` ..ish
+* Language: `C`

-## 0x1 Installation
+## Installation
-Just copy the .txt files from the `shader` directory in this project into the `shader` directory of your MagicaVoxel installation.
+Copy the .txt files from the `shader` directory in this project to the `shader` directory of your MagicaVoxel installation.

-## 0x2 Shaders and usages
+## Shaders and usages
 ### PERLIN NOISE TERRAIN GENERATOR
 * File name: `tergen.txt`
 * Command-line usage: `xs tergen [seed] [altitude]